SerpicoProject/Serpico/README.md

 * [Issue](https://github.com/SerpicoProject/Serpico/issues/new) : If you have found a bug or would like a new feature
 * [E-mail Support](https://www.serpicoproject.com/support/): For teams of users or template related questions

-## GOTCHAS
-* Microsoft has a really annoying habit of changing a character for you.
-Always beware of this when working with the meta language